 It is one of the most common disco steps, which involves the upward and downward movement of the hand, with the index finger pointing out, along with alternating hip movements.

-: Right hand (index finger) top
+Step 1: Right hand (index finger) top

 For this move, your feet should be shoulder-length apart, hips pointing left and your right hand with index finger pointing out, lifted up to the right.

-: Right hand down (diagonal movement)
+Step 2: Right hand down (diagonal movement)

 Then pull the right hand down across the body towards the left with your hips moving to the right.
 Do this step without moving your feet, with your body weight on your left foot, swaying your right hand finger diagonally across, towards the floor.
 Allow your hips to naturally wiggle.
 The move can also be performed using both hands, right and left, with respect to the alternate hip movements.